min2ha/ukwa-site/content/target/51177/index.en.md

   "start_date": "2017-03-24T09:00:00Z"
 }

-# Comica: comics but not as you know it

 In October 2015 the Comica.London magazine website was created with the legend Comics But Not As You Know It:

 To promote comics and graphic novels not just during the Comica Festival season but throughout the year.